MilesMcBain/more/README.md

 The user has input some rows that contain negative values.
 What's the nicest possible error we can give them look like?

-We might immediate conceive of a message like `Column 'Supply' must not be negative`.
+We might immediate conceive of a message like `Column 'Cost' must not be negative`.

 But perhaps we could give them some indication as to how many rows, or even which ones need to be fixed.
 That way they can have confidence they have addressed the problem before running the code again.